 However, the truth of the matter remains that the perpetrator(s) target their victims meticulously.
 They oppress the ones they perceive weak.
 The victim, snubbed by finances, social and disparity status, recuses from sharing and or filing a complaint against the ordeal suffered by them.

-It is the above behavior and pattern that compels victims from coming into public or file a complaint.
+It is the above behaviour and pattern that compels victims from coming into public or file a complaint.
 They are met with disbelief and are mocked socially.
 Their morality is questioned.
 Their career, personal lives are put on media trial, where people weigh in and comment.
 However, the same stands true against the accused.
 If proven innocent, the accused are met with social mockery and suffering.

-Presently in India, former Ms. India and actor Tanushree Dutta raised a sexual harassment complaint against the veteran actor Nana Patekar and director Vivek Agnihotri.
+Presently in India, former Ms India and actor Tanushree Dutta raised a sexual harassment complaint against the veteran actor Nana Patekar and director Vivek Agnihotri.
 This sent ripples across the nation, causing other women to come forward and brave their ordeals in public.

 Actors like Sandhya Mridul came in support of Vinata Nanda on sexual harassment charges against actor Alok Nath.
 Actor Kangana Ranaut and other women have made sexual harassment allegations against director Vikas Bahl.
 While senior journalist Priya Ramani and other women journalists have made sexual harassment allegations against the Cabinet Minister and veteran editor M.J.
 Akbar.
+However, M.J.
+Akbar, last perceived, still enjoys a relevant position in India.

 However, they all have met with legal deterrents, media trial, and legal notices.

-The outreach of the waves was also felt when a co-founder of a writing company having presence amongst youngsters on social media, Terribly Tiny Tales (ttt), was accused of sexual harassment by various women.
+The outreach of the waves was also felt when a co-founder of a writing company having a presence amongst youngsters on social media, Terribly Tiny Tales (ttt), was accused of sexual harassment by various women.

 To clear the air, the aforesaid instances are mere allegations at the present juncture, corroborated by the victims’ account.
 Wherein, some of the accused have admitted and stepped aside in light of the allegations.
 But is this enough?